By Mike Campagne, President DTS Disability Tax Services Ltd.

 How to meet the CRA requirement of “certified by a medical practitioner”?

 Here is a typical letter (optimally on stationary identifying the doctor or registered psychologist) certifying the special schooling is required due to a learning disability or impairment in mental functions:

 Joe Sample is my patient and a student diagnosed with a learning disability.
 Joe requires an adapted special schooling program that addresses this impairment.
-Joe is undergoing treatment for his learning disability at Eaton Arrowsmith School.
+Joe is undergoing therapy/treatment for his learning disability at Eaton Arrowsmith School.

 (Signed Dr.) W. Smith